By Saul Richardson, 2018. (updated December 2019)

-Here are some thoughts on some factors that seem likely to drive girls and women away from jazz education, performance, and consumption.
-Some of these probably effect many boys and men in the same way.
+Here are some thoughts on some factors that may drive students, including girls and women, away from jazz education, performance, and consumption.
+Some of these most certainly effect many boys and men in the same way.
 These are not the only factors at work, but these one are easily fixed.
 I also explain some reasons why excluding girls from jazz is bad, in case any such explanation is necessary.

 1. Educators may encourage fear of improvisation in students

 Many kids, boys and girls, are reluctant to improvise or even afraid of it.
 One thing I’ve noticed over the years is that this happens when it is made a “thing”, when it is a separate and special activity apart from normal band or playing music.
 It also happens when it is badly taught and/or taught by people who are themselves nervous about it or can’t really do it.
 It can be made worse by a constant focus on it being “all about feelings” and “expressing your individuality”.
 Similarly, an emphasis on who a person is or what kind of person they are is both unhelpful and potentially deleterious.
 Examples of this include ‘you’ve either got it, or you don’t’, ‘it’s not about technique or anything, it just comes from the heart’, ‘the greats were all self-taught’.